hostjane/hostjane.github.io/_pages/sellers.md

 # Can I offer downloads?

 Yes, although you will need to send your buyers the download manually.
-As a marketplace focused on on-demand Work, we don't offer any automated way to sell downloads or API to check on downloaded software usage.
+As a marketplace focused on freelaners who create original Work, we don't offer any automated way to sell downloads or an API to check on downloaded software usage.

 # Issues with Buyer Revisions